Child Care Subsidies

 A tax concession for child care expenses started life as a tax offset in the 2006 financial year, but has since been converted to a direct payment which is handled by the Family Assistance Office, now the Department of Human Services.

-Whilst it is no longer a tax system benefit, payment of the child care benefit is still linked to the tax system to the extent that lodgement of your tax return and (where applicable) an income assessment is part of the eligibility and approval processes.
+Whilst it is no longer a tax system benefit, payment of the child care benefit is still linked to the tax system to the extent that lodgement of your tax return and an income assessment is part of the eligibility and approval processes.

-New child care package from 2 July 2018
+Child care package from 2 July 2018

 - Subsidy caps based on family income